Placer County Sustainability Plan (PCSP)

-A more detailed schedule for the PCSP will be available soon.
-Check back or sign up for the PCSP newsletter to be notified about progress and when you can join in the process and give input.
+A more detailed schedule will be available soon.
+Check back or sign up for the Sustainability Plan newsletter to be notified about progress and when you can join in the process and give input.

 Carbon Footprint Calculator

 The first step to saving energy and money is to understand what your current impact is.
-Calculate the Carbon Footprint for your household or small business and learn about ways to reduce the use of dirty fuels.
+Calculate the Carbon Footprint of your household or small business and learn how you can help the county reduce emissions.

 For more information regarding the Placer County Sustainability Plan, please contact:

 Angel Green, Senior Planner